What was the nomination process Previously?

-Is the ACC the only one who uses this system?
+Is the ACC the only organization that uses this system?

 No. There are a variety of respected organizations that use similar systems.
 Mountain Equipment Co-op is one.
 VanCity Credit Union is another.
-The system best fits a large, geographically diverse organization, like the ACC, whose members are: (a) not all able to attend an Annual General Meeting; (b) who may not all know the applicants in a meaningful ways; (c) who may not all know the present skill requirement and composition of the BOD.
+The system best fits a large, geographically diverse organization, like the ACC, whose members: (a) are not all able to attend an Annual General Meeting; (b) may not all know the applicants in a meaningful ways; (c) may not all know the present skill requirement and composition of the BOD.

 ‘These adjustments to our process help to, on the one hand, provide the insights that many of our members were looking for, and on the other hand, seek to best uphold the strong democratic tradition of our credit union.’